 Remember that choosing the topic is 80% of the battle, because design should be done quickly or outsourced.
-Plus, you should make more than lead magnet, so create a system to make & test them.
+Plus, you should make 1+ lead magnet, so create a system to quickly create and test them.

 1) Make It Pretty (Or Don't)

 As for the actual deliverable, you will need to design the guide, course, coupon, or whatever.
 You can pay someone on Upwork $10 to make your lead magnet prettier, so there are no excuses for not doing so, IF you want to do that.
 However, many successful lead magnets have simple designs (like mine) because the content is so useful and relevant, that visitors don't care how it's delivered.